DreymaR/BigBagKbdTrixPKL/README.md

     - **MoDK** (Mother-of-DKs) is a ToM key (here, on **tap-Extend**) that leads to lots of cool DKs
 * **PowerStrings** are shortcuts to text strings.
 These may be multiline, and may contain AutoHotKey syntax.
     - As an Example, try Extend+End in a text editor.
 It should produce an editable 'Yours truly' message footer.
-* The **LayStack** is a stack of files that may hold layout definitions: Layouts_Default, Layouts_Override, BaseLayout and Layout
+* The **LayStack** is a stack of files that may hold layout definitions.
+From top to bottom priority:
+    - Layout, that is, the `layout.ini` file in your chosen layout folder
+    - BaseLayout, which may be pointed to by the layout file
+    - Layouts_Override, which may be generated to hold your personal layout settings and mappings
+    - Layouts_Default, found in the root folder, holds default layout settings/mappings
+    - Special dedicated files for Extend, DeadKeys, PowerStrings, Remaps etc etc.
 * **Remaps** are cycles of keys swapping places.
 This allows you turn one layout definition into another.
-    - These can be in the LayStack files for quick layout tweaks, or in a dedicated [Remap file][MapIni].
+    - These can be in the LayStack files for quick layout tweaks, or in the dedicated [Remap file][MapIni].
 <br>

 #### Hotkeys defined in the EPKL_Settings file:
 * Ctrl+Shift+1 – Display/hide the help image (it may also hide itself by shift state)
 * Ctrl+Shift+2 – Switch between the layouts specified in the Layouts file(s)
 * Ctrl+Shift+3 – Suspend EPKL; hit again to re-activate.
-It may also be Ctrl+Shift+`.
+It may also be Ctrl+Shift+` (backtick).
 * Ctrl+Shift+4 – Exit EPKL
 * Ctrl+Shift+5 – Refresh EPKL, if it gets stuck or something
-* Ctrl+Shift+6 – Show the Layout/Settings... dialog
+* Ctrl+Shift+6 – Show the Layout/Settings… dialog
 * Ctrl+Shift+7 – Zoom the help image in/out, to see it better or get it out of the way
 * Ctrl+Shift+8 – Toggle help image transparency
 * Ctrl+Shift+9 – Move the help image between positions, as by mouseover